 If you’ve ever created a website using HTML and had an image not show up or a picture that you can’t see, you have what’s called a broken image.
 This can be caused by a couple of different problems, but fortunately, it’s easy to fix.
 If you’re not familiar with file systems, you may want to read my previous article about working with files and folders before moving on.
+Learn how to fix a broken image on a website in this complete Treehouse guide.

 In the Google Chrome web browser, the above picture shows what a broken image typically looks like on a web page.
 It’s usually an icon that looks like a photograph or a piece of paper that’s been ripped in half.
-A image could be broken for any number of reasons.
+An image could be broken for any number of reasons.
 For example, the image might not exist, it might not be named properly, or the file path in the code might be incorrect.

 In this article we’ll go over more advanced file system concepts, including absolute and relative file paths.
 We’ll also briefly touch on file permissions.
 If you have a CSS file or some other file that’s not being included into the page properly, these troubleshooting steps might help fix those problems as well, because in either case you’re really just fixing how the two files are linked together.